Homeschooling

-Homeschooling or home schooling (American English), also known as home education or elective home education (British English), is the education of school-aged children at home or a variety of places other than a school.
-Usually conducted by a parent, tutor, or online teacher, many homeschool families use less formal, more personalized and individualized methods of learning that are not always found in schools.
-The actual practice of homeschooling varies considerably.
-The spectrum ranges from highly structured forms based on traditional school lessons to more open, free forms such as unschooling, which is a lesson- and curriculum-free implementation of homeschooling.
-Some families who initially attended a school go through a deschooling process to decouple from school habits and prepare for homeschooling.
-While "homeschooling" is the term commonly used in North America, "home education" is primarily used in Europe and many Commonwealth countries.
-Homeschooling should not be confused with distance education, which generally refers to the arrangement where the student is educated by and conforms to the requirements of an online school rather than being educated independently and unrestrictedly by their parents or by themselves.
+Homeschooling or home schooling (American English), also known as home education or elective home education (British English), is the education of school-aged children in places other than a traditional school.
+Homeschooling is usually conducted by a parent, tutor, or online teacher.
+The practice of homeschooling varies considerably: the spectrum ranges from highly structured forms based on traditional school lessons to forms such as unschooling, which is a process in which the parent seeks to turn the child's interests into educational moments.

+Homeschooling differs from distance education, which generally refers to an arrangement where the student follows the curriculum and requirements of an online school rather than being educated independently by their parents or themselves.
+Some aspects of homeschooling may overlap with an independent study program offered by an accredited school, which takes place at home but usually provides a pre-determined curriculum (educational plan).
+Similarly, it may overlap with a home and hospital education program, which is run by public schools for students who are too ill to attend school in person.

 Before the introduction of compulsory school attendance laws, most childhood education was done by families and local communities.
 By the early 19th century, attending school became the most common means of education in the developed world.
-In the mid to late 20th century, more people began questioning the practice of school learning, which again led to an increase in the number of homeschoolers, especially in the Americas and some European countries.
+In the mid to late 20th century, more people began questioning the practice of school-based learning, which led to an increase in homeschooling, especially in the Americas and some European countries.
 Homeschooling has become a common and legal alternative to public and private schools in many countries, largely due to the Internet, allowing quick access to information.
-The regulation and legality of homeschooling varies by jurisdiction.
-Homeschooling has evolved from a niche practice to a mainstream educational service in many countries; there has been a significant increase in homeschooling.
+The legality of homeschooling and the requirements imposed on homeschooling families varies by jurisdiction.
+Homeschooling has evolved from a niche practice to a more widely recognized educational option; there has been a significant increase in homeschooling.